another-m00/Window-API/Known bugs.md

   *Note:* there is no way implemented to bring back a window that is completely offscreen.
 You might add ths function.

+### Clicking the fullscreen button on an already fullscreen window won't reset the window's previous size
+  This will be fixed sooner or later.

 ### The code is a complete mess
    Yes.
 I tried to write a code that is somewhat efficient, and small.
 I may have failed.